Skip to content

 4. Optionally enter a description for the workspace.

-Primary Storage Engine
+Main Storage Engine

-Automatically lists the data storage engines.
+Automatically lists data storage engines.

 Data Retention Policy

-In addition to the default retention periods for each data type, you can choose to set a custom retention period (<= 1800 days).
+In addition to the storage durations corresponding to each data type, you can also choose to set a custom retention period (<= 1800 days).

 Others